risingwavelabs/dbt-risingwave/README.md

 **NOTICE**

 The adapter (dbt-risingwave) is in very early stage and it just works.
-However, it does not currently guarantee backward compatibility currently.
+However, it does not guarantee backward compatibility currently.

 ## Getting started